wombleton/gitlaw-nz/acts/P/Public Works Act 1981.md

 ##### 185 Destroying or altering defence works

-*   Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $1,000 who, on land held by the Crown, mutilates, defaces, takes away, destroys, or alters the position of, any defence work, survey peg, mark, block, post, or pole set up or affixed thereon, or who wilfully obstructs any officer, surveyor, or his assistants or employees engaged in carrying out any defence work, or any survey of any land to be taken, acquired, or held for the purposes of a defence work.
+*   Every person commits an offence and shall be liable on conviction to a fine not exceeding $1,000 who, on land held by the Crown, mutilates, defaces, takes away, destroys, or alters the position of, any defence work, survey peg, mark, block, post, or pole set up or affixed thereon, or who wilfully obstructs any officer, surveyor, or his assistants or employees engaged in carrying out any defence work, or any survey of any land to be taken, acquired, or held for the purposes of a defence work.

     Compare: 1928 No 21 s 259

+    Section 185: amended, on 1 July 2013, by [section 413][406] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 16
 Protection of public works (including aerodromes)